 Does the Social Security Administration use experts for determining disability?

 It depends on what you mean by "experts".
-For example, the individuals who work to process social security disability and SSI claims at the disability application and reconsideration appeal levels are called "disability examiners" (I am a former disability examiner myself) while their official title is often specialist I (for an examiner who only works on applications) or specialist II (for an examiner who works on reconsideration appeals and continuing disability reviews (the type of reviews that are done periodically for people who were previously approved for benefits).
+For example, the individuals who work to process Social Security Disability and SSI claims at the disability application and reconsideration appeal levels are called "disability examiners" while their official title is often specialist I, an examiner who only works on applications, or specialist II, an examiner who works on reconsideration appeals and continuing disability reviews (the type of reviews that are done periodically for people who were previously approved for benefits).

 Disability examiners make decisions on cases.
 However, they are also assisted in this process by medical doctors and psychologists who are part of their case processing units.
 It basically works in this fashion: the disability examiner gathers the claimant's medical records, evaluates them, and comes to a conclusion as to whether or not the case should be approved.
 Then the disability examiner consults with his unit's medical consultant (an M.D.) to see if this physician concurs.